 Summer camp will still be fun and engaging, but it will look a little different this year!
 We will incorporate programming and protocol updates as we work to keep campers and staff safe from COVID-19.

-Unfortunately, we must cancel the first and last weeks of camp.
+Unfortunately, we must cancel the first and last weeks of our branch day camps.
 If you were registered for these weeks, please contact your branch's family services director so we can discuss your options.

 ● All branches will operate a drop off/pick up protocol to limit families coming into the building.
 Look for signage about these locations.
 The same parent who dropped off their camper must pick them up.